 How does a pool room dehumidifier work?

 A dehumidifier extracts humid indoor air and replaces it with dry outdoor air.
-The ventilation cools the area in summers.
+The ventilation cools the area in summer.

 Where is the best place to put a dehumidifier?